Infan-Jioun/helps-near-frontend/README.md

 - Build your volunteer profile and rating

 ### 🔐 Admin Verification
-- All volunteers are verified by the admin team before they can respond
+- All volunteer are verified by the admin team before they can respond
 - Ensures community safety and trust

 ### 📍 Location-Based Matching